 An application for special powers can be made at the same time as an application is made for a guardianship order, or at a later time.

-- An application can be made to SACAT for an Review of a SACAT decision granting special powers to detain a person.
-This is an 'Internal review' as of right - no permission is required to seek this review.
+You can apply for a review of a SACAT decision granting special powers to detain a person.
+No permission is required to seek this review.

-- An application can be made to SACAT for an Review of a SACAT decision granting any other special powers (not including a power to detain a person) with the permission of the Tribunal.
+For a review of a SACAT decision granting any other special powers (not including a power to detain a person), you will first need to seek the permission of the Tribunal.